picosh/git-pr/README.md

 honestly, that solution feels brutal and outside the comfort level of most git users.
 Just send reviews as code and write comments in the programming language you are using.
 It's the job of the contributor to "address" those comments and then remove them in subsequent patches.
+This is the forcing function to address all comments: the patch won't be merged if there are comment unaddressed in code; they cannot be ignored or else they will be upstreamed erroneously.

 # research